The Autodromo Nazionale di Monza, based north of Milan, is one of Formula 1's most iconic circuits.

-But it's no surprise that this is a track on the bucket list of most drivers, and it provides one of Formula 1's greatest dreams to win the Italian Grand Prix for Ferrari, which Charles Leclerc most recently managed to do in 2019.
+But it's no surprise that this is a track on the bucket list of most drivers, and it provides one of Formula 1's greatest dreams - to win the Italian Grand Prix for Ferrari, which Charles Leclerc most recently managed to do in 2019.

-Turn 4/5 (Variante della Roggia) - Hard on the brakes again for this left-to-right chicane.
+Turn 4/5 [Variante della Roggia] - Hard on the brakes again for this left-to-right chicane.
 A great overtaking spot, or a way to ruin your race if it goes wrong as there's gravel in close proximity on the exit.

 Turn 6/7 (Curve di Lesmo) - A fast right curve where a lift of the throttle is needed, followed by a tighter one where the brakes get some action.
 A snap of understeer can send you into the gravel.

-Turn 8/9/10 (Variante Ascari) - DRS down the straight provides an overtaking opportunity into this three-part chicane.
+Turn 8/9/10 [Variante Ascari] - DRS down the straight provides an overtaking opportunity into this three-part high-speed chicane.

-Turn 11 (Curva Parabolica) - Full throttle into the Parabolica and take as much speed through the right curve as possible after dropping a couple of gears on turn-in.
+Turn 11 [Curva Parabolica] - Full throttle down towards the Parabolica and take as much speed through the right curve as possible after dropping a couple of gears on turn-in.
 Drift wide to get a launch down the straight, but be careful of track limits.